The Evidence Is Overwhelming:

 These Videos Show How Sheep Suffer for Wool

-Shocking exposés by PETA and our international affiliates have shown the world that sheep suffer terribly when they’re used for fashion.
+Shocking exposés by PETA entities have shown the world that sheep suffer terribly when they’re used for fashion.

 No matter the farm, no matter the continent—when we’ve gone into shearing sheds, we’ve found that sheep are abused (and eventually killed) for their wool.
 The disturbing eyewitness video footage—gathered in 14 exposés of 117 wool operations on four continents—is impossible to deny and reveals that workers in the global wool industry beat, stomped on, kicked, mutilated, and threw terrified, gentle sheep.

 This abuse is sewn into the wool coats, hats, socks, and other garments sold in stores everywhere.